hummingbird-dev/webdav-fileselector/README.md

 The full paths of the selected files are stored in the *data-id* of each treeview node.
-Thus if you want to download the files from the WebDAV server you need these paths, which are available in the *Paths* array:
+Thus if you want to download the files from the WebDAV server you need these paths, which are available in the *Paths* array of this function:

 ``` javascript
 $("#treeview").on("CheckUncheckDone", function(){